 Schools and social media have a complicated history.
 For many years, some institutions believed participating in these platforms was a waste of time.
 Or not an appropriate venue for their message.
 But times have changed.

 Today, students and their families are spending more time online than ever.
 And much of their socializing and communicating occurs on social media.
 These valuable channels are more important than ever.
-Especially with Coronavirus forcing us to take more and more of our admission and enrollment efforts virtual.
-Using social media can even help you in your journey to Enrollment Management Maturity as well as boost your success if you’re running a virtual admissions process this year.
+Using social media can even help you boost your success if you’re running a virtual admissions process.
 By establishing a presence and using it strategically, you can engage new students and ensure they feel a part of your community well before their first day.

 Looking for more ways your school can use social media to connect with current and prospective students?
 Download 8 Essential Social Media Tips and Guidelines For Schools.